porco-rosso-j/fvm-assurage/README.md

 #### Storage Providers

 Storage Providers or Miners choose active insurance markets that fit their growth stages and preferences and decide to submit applications that contain the information about the contracts: insurance amount and duration.
 If approved, they activate the policy and can be compensated when punished for sector faults.
-SPs who agree the contract should register the `AssurageManager.sol` contract as a `beneficiary` before the policy activation in order for the Assurage to be able to withdraw premium payment from them, which will be sent to `ProtectionVault.sol` contract.
+SPs who agree to the contract should register the `AssurageManager.sol` contract as a `beneficiary` before the policy activation in order for the Assurage to be able to withdraw premium payment from them, which will be sent to `ProtectionVault.sol` contract.

 #### Liquidity Providers